Coco-os/FNN-Implementation/README.md

 $$z = W x + b$$

-followed by an activation function.
+Followed by an activation function.

 ---